 Why Sunrise and Sunset Aren’t Set in Stone

 The Earth doesn’t sit straight up.
 It tilts on its axis by about 23.5 degrees.
-This tilt, combined with our planet's elliptical orbit around the sun, means the times for sunrise and sunset change every day - sometimes by a minute or two, sometimes more.
+This tilt, combined with our planet's elliptical orbit around the sun, means the times for sunrise and sunset change every day, sometimes by a minute or two, sometimes more.

 These shifts are more noticeable the farther you are from the equator.
 In places like Alaska or Sweden, the sun might barely dip below the horizon in summer, while winter brings hours of darkness.
+If you want to explore how regions handle daylight changes in different seasons, learning about seasonal clock changes can offer helpful context.

 What Really Counts as Sunrise and Sunset?